AbssZy/AbssZy/README.md

 * I have served as the Financial Head at Technology And Gaming CLUB - VIT Vellore.

-* I have industrial experience in the field of Web development as ell as academic experience in the field of software engineering and machine learning.
+* I have industrial experience in the field of Web development as well as academic experience in the field of software engineering and machine learning.

 * I would love to contribute to Open-Source Community.